-Women: Transnational Networks from NINETEENTH CENTURY COLLECTIONS ONLINE Women: Transnational Networks focuses on issues at the intersection of gender and class-from the late eighteenth century to the era of suffrage in the early twentieth century-through a transnational perspective.
-This collection deepens the comprehensive coverage of European movements included in Nineteenth Century Collections Online by adding sources from the United States and other regions.
+Women and Transnational Networks focuses on issues at the intersection of gender and class-from the late eighteenth century to the era of suffrage in the early twentieth century-through a transnational perspective.
+This collection deepens the already-comprehensive coverage of European movements included in Nineteenth Century Collections Online by adding sources from the United States and other regions.
 The focus of this collection is on major nineteenth-century trends, topics, and events as they relate to gender, including social reform, high and low culture, transnational networks, immigration, daily life, religion, and more.
-Additional information about Nineteenth Century Collections Online can be found on page 6.
-ARCHIVES OF SEXUALITY & GENDER The award-winning Archives of Sexuality & Gender is the largest collection available in support of the study of gender and sexuality.
-It allows scholars to make new connections in LGBTQ history and activism, cultural studies, psychology, health, political science, policy studies, and other related areas of
+Additional information about Nineteenth Century Collections Online can be found on page 10.

+ARCHIVES OF SEXUALITY AND GENDER

+The award-winning Archives of

+Sexuality and Gender is the largest

+collection available in support of the

+study of gender and sexuality.
+It allows

+scholars to make new connections in

+LGBTQ history and activism, cultural

+studies, psychology, health, political

+science, policy studies, and other

+related areas of research.